 Many of the Company's construction activities are performed outdoors.
-The probability and unpredictability of extreme weather events and other associated incidents may continue to increase due to climate change and we may continue to see longer-term shifts in climate patterns.
-Although weather risk may be mitigated through contractual terms or insurance, construction projects are susceptible to delays as a result of extended periods of poor weather, which can have an adverse effect on profitability arising from either late completion penalties imposed by the contract or from the incremental costs arising from loss of productivity, compressed schedules, or from overtime work utilized to offset the time lost due to adverse weather and additional costs to modify means and methods to perform work in unanticipated weather.
+The probability and unpredictability of extreme weather events and other associated incidents may continue to increase due to climate change and there may continue to be longer-term shifts in climate patterns.
+Although weather risk may be mitigated through contractual terms or insurance, construction projects are susceptible to delays as a result of extended periods of poor weather, which can have an adverse effect on profitability.
+These negative effects can arise from late completion penalties imposed by the contract, the incremental costs arising from loss of productivity, compressed schedules, overtime work utilized to offset the time lost due to adverse weather or additional costs to modify methods to perform work in unanticipated weather.